Medical Care Plan

 All members must educate their employees on the rights and obligation under the MCP, by distributing the Employee Instructions to all current employees and new hires as well as posting it on the official company bulletin board.
 Customized copies of the Employee Instructions can be found on the website's home page under the Report Center.
 A copy of the Employee Instructions MUST be posted in the workplace.
 You are encouraged to have your employees sign that they have received and understand the instructions.

 Click here to see a sample Employee Rights & Responsibilities Form

 What to do if an employee chooses not to go to the recommended First Treatment Center

-- Provide Medical Care Plan Directory of Network Providers in order for the employee to choose another first treatment provider.
+- Provide Provider Directory in order for the employee to choose another first treatment provider.